The Girl Who Could Fly: Plot

 While hiding, she hears Dr. Hellion's voice.
 When the scientists find the black cricket missing, CCTV reveals Piper took it.
 Dr. Hellion walks to her office, thinking Piper is there.
-Piper flies with difficulty to the woman's office and spots a phone, which she uses to dial her Ma and Pa.
+Piper flies with difficulty to the woman's office and spots a phone, which she uses to dial her parents.
 Conrad ends the call and dissects the phone, proving it to be bugged.
 He hands her her wooden bird and explains he made a replica and threw the replica in the trash.
 He tells her to keep the cricket and play along.
 Conrad immediately blurts to Dr. Hellion that Piper was hiding something, and tells her Bella took a black cricket and let Piper touch it.
 Dr. Hellion questions him about the fight over him throwing Piper's bird in the trash, which he denies and Piper holds her bird up.

 After lights out, Conrad explains that the academy, called I.N.S.A.N.E, tries to make everything that walks through its doors normal.
 Through the food, they give the children a unique formula tailored to deactivate their abilities.
 They do the same thing with the animals and plants, and if all fails, I.N.S.A.N.E. destroys them.
 Conrad was only picking on Piper so she could wake up and fly.
 Piper refuses to escape with him unless the rest are going, and begins to encourage them to dream about using their talents in a good way.
 The only person she can't get an answer out of is Jasper, who is scheduled to graduate soon (students graduate once they have fully lost their power).
 Conrad and Piper tell the kids about I.N.S.A.N.E. and plan an escape.

 The escape plan fails and Dr. Hellion puts Piper in a M.O.L.D.
 (Molecular Orientating Limitation Device), then leaves to wait for Piper to succumb.
 A man with the power of invisibility known as J reveals himself and tries to get Piper out, but she refuses and J leaves.
 Sebastian comes and sings to her, revealing his talent, but is effectively killed by Dr. Hellion with agent A's shoe, which causes Piper to blackout.

 Afterward, it is revealed that Conrad had betrayed his classmates.
 Dr. Hellion has found out about the students’ escape plan and threatened Conrad to remove his frontal lobe.
 He makes a deal with Dr. Hellion that if he tells her the details of the escape plan, he will be released from I.N.S.A.N.E.
 However, Dr. Hellion tricked Conrad, stating that since a guardian's signature is required to permit his leaving and that she was placed as his caretaker by his father, Conrad could not leave.